For Professionals

 Seasonings and spices with salt (garlic salt, celery salt, seasoned salt, taco seasoning, seafood seasoning, etc.)

-• Avoid salt substitutes that say “NuSalt” or “No-Salt” – these are made with potassium and could raise your potassium to a dangerous level
+• Carefully review labels and ingredients for salt substitutes or “No-Salt” seasonings.
+It’s important to note that some are made with potassium (like potassium chloride) and could raise your potassium to a dangerous level.

-• Choose canned and jarred foods that say “no salt added” on the package
+• Choose canned and jarred foods that say “no salt added” or “low sodium” on the package

 • Use fresh or dried herbs and spices to add extra flavor to your dishes, instead of salt